 F# has a simple interactive console called FSI.exe that can also be used to run code in.
 Just as with the interactive window in Visual Studio, you must terminate a block of code with double semicolons.

 SharpDevelop has some support for F#.
-You can create an F# project, and then within that, create a FSX script file.
+You can create an F# project, and then within that, create an FSX script file.
 Then type in some code in the script window and use the context menu to send the code to the interactive window (as shown below).

 If you have problems getting your own code to compile, the "troubleshooting F#" page might be helpful.